Types of Lung Cancer

 Pancoast

 Pancoast tumors, also known as superior sulcus tumors, grow in the upper part of the lung and interfere with the structures around it.
-These tumors are rare and most always non-small cell lung cancer.
+These tumors are rare and most always NSCLC.
 However, they can be tumors from other diseases like lymphoma or tuberculosis.
 Pancoast tumors may be treated with chemotherapy, radiation and/or surgery.

-Lung carcinoid tumors are uncommon and tend to grow slower than other types of lung cancers.
-They are made up of special kinds of cells called neuroendocrine cells.
-They are usually classified as typical or atypical carcinoids.
+Lung carcinoid tumors, sometimes called lung neuroendocrine tumors (NET), are uncommon and tend to grow slower than other types of lung cancers.
+They are made up of special kinds of cells called neuroendocrine cells, which are specialized cells found throughout the body that have features of both nerve cells and hormone-producing cells.
+In the lungs, these cells line the airways and respond to signals in the body.
+NETs of the lung are one type of lung cancer, and they behave differently from more common lung cancer subtypes.
+They are usually classified as typical or atypical carcinoids, and are sometimes called carcinoid tumors.
 Carcinoids are very rare, slow-growing and most commonly treated with surgery.

 Just as each person is unique, each type of lung cancer is different.
-It is important to know the type of lung cancer you have, sometimes called “your lung cancer profile” because it helps determine what lung cancer treatment options are available.
+It is important to know the type of lung cancer you have, sometimes called “your lung cancer profile” because it helps determine what lung cancer treatment options are available depending on tumor type, size, stage, and overall health.